 Image

-Technology No.1. – Inhibition on unwanted hair growth
+CUT-3 - unwanted hair growth control

 CUTANEON has discovered that the target-specific, topical activation of either of these two TRP ion channels by their respective naturally occurring agonist(s) (CUT-4, CUT-5) greatly upregulates epidermal melanin production and activates epidermal melanocytes.